lxrswdd/Hi-Light/README.md

 The framework adopts the Wan2.1 backbone, supporting frame numbers of 49 and 81.

-Ensure the video has a smallest resolution of 480p.
+Ensure the video has a resolution >= 480p.

 ### 1. To split a long video into video segments of the desired number of frames and fps